rakshithachar02/VSMS-php/README.md

   here, we use XAMPP software because it gives Apache server and the MySql to run the application

+  -> The Database name is vehicle which should be inside htdocs.
-  Admin credential:  username - Rakshith and password - Rak@123
+  -> Admin credential:  username - Rakshith and password - Rak@123.

-  for customer (user) you have option to sign up
+  -> for customer (user) you have option to sign up.